fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

  layer = iface.activeLayer()
  layer.selectByExpression('"Class"=\'B52\' and "Heading" > 10 and "Heading" <70', QgsVectorLayer.SetSelection)

-To change the selection color you can use :func:`setSelectionColor()` method of :class:`QgsMapCanvas` as shown in the following example:
+To change the selection color you can use `setSelectionColor() <https://qgis.org/pyqgis/3.0/gui/Map/QgsMapCanvas.html#qgis.gui.QgsMapCanvas.setSelectionColor>`_ method of `QgsMapCanvas <https://qgis.org/pyqgis/3.0/gui/Map/QgsMapCanvas.html>`_ as shown in the following example:

 .. code-block:: python